psevestre/openid-fapi/Financial_API_WD_002.md

 In addition, the Public Client

 * shall support [OAUTB] or HOKTBD;
-* shall include the `request` parameter as a JWS signed JWT as  defined in Section 6 of [OIDC] in the authentication request; The `request` object shall include the pre-registered values for the following parameters:
+* shall include the `request` parameter as a JWS signed JWT as  defined in Section 6 of [OIDC] in the authentication request;
+* shall include the pre-registered values for the following parameters in the Authorization request's `request` object and in the Token and Resources Endpoints requests:
     * `resources`: array of resources identifiers that the token will be used against;
 	* `authz_ep`: the uri to which the authorization request was intended to be sent;
 	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+	* `discovery_ep`: (optional) the uri to which the OpenID Provider Configuration request is to be sent;
+	* `registration_ep`: (optional) the uri to which the client Dynamic Registration request is to be sent;
+    * `iss`: the `client_id` of the client;
+    * `iat`: the time of the request representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time;
+* shall verify that the pre-registered value for the following names are included in Authorization, Token, and Resources Endpoints responses;
+    * `resources`: array of resources identifiers that the token will be used against;
+	* `authz_ep`: the uri to which the authorization request was intended to be sent;
+	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+	* `discovery_ep`: (optional) the uri to which the OpenID Provider Configuration request is to be sent;
+	* `registration_ep`: (optional) the uri to which the client Dynamic Registration request is to be sent;
+    * `iss`: the Issuer Identifier URL of the Authorizaton or Resource server;
+    * `iat`: the time of the response representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time;
 * shall request user authentication at LoA 3 or greater by requesting the `acr` claim as an essential claim as defined in section 5.5.1.1 of [OIDC].
 The values shall indicate user authentication at LoA 3 or greater;
 * shall require JWS signed ID Token be returned from endpoints
 * shall verify that the `acr` claim in an ID Token indicates that user authentication was performed at LoA3 or greater;